tonybaloney/tonybaloney.github.io/blog/python-match-statement.md

 - Matching keys and values in a dictionary
 - Matching literal values

 You can combine one or many of these into a single statement to filter data based on the input.
-This is called "structual pattern matching" and it's a feature of many functional programming languages.
+This is called "structural pattern matching" and it's a feature of many functional programming languages.

 ## Sequence pattern matching